-Filing articles of organizations can be done by certified or registered mail and other means, depending on your choice.
-However, the articles should be filed in the office of the Secretary of State.
+You can file Missouri LLC articles of organizations by certified or registered mail and other means depending on your choice.
+However, you should file the articles in the office of the Missouri Secretary of State.

-An operating agreement is not a mandatory legal document, but it is highly recommended.
+An operating agreement is not a mandatory legal document but is highly recommended.
 It can be simple or complex, depending on what you want to include in the agreement.

 Operating agreements help manage an LLC, define its purpose and structure, provide a succession of members or managers when they leave the company, etc.

 That is why you should have an operating agreement, no matter how unimportant it may seem.

 Consult with an attorney or use online legal services to ensure that your operating agreement aligns with Missouri's laws and suits the specific needs of your LLC.